-Attorneys at Estey & Bomberger, LLP are experts at establishing fault and proving liability in slip and fall accidents and other serious accidents in California.
+The team of attorneys at Estey & Bomberger, LLP are experts at establishing fault and proving liability in slip and fall accidents and other serious accidents in California.
 If you have broken your ankle in an accident caused by another’s negligence, you may be entitled to compensation for your injury.
-Call us for more information and a free consultation.
+Call (800) 260-7197 for more information and a free consultation.

 What is a Trimalleolar Fracture?